chemle/emle-engine/README.md

 ## Embedding method

-We support both _electrostatic_, _mechanical_, and _MM_ embedding.
-Our
+We support both _electrostatic_, _mechanical_, non-polarisable and _MM_ embedding.
-implementation of mechanical embedding uses the model to predict charges for the QM region, but ignores the induced component of the potential.
+Here non-polarisable emedding uses the ML/MM model to predict charges for the QM region, but ignores the induced component of the potential.
 MM embedding allows the user to specify fixed MM charges for the QM atoms, with induction once again disabled.
-Obviously we are advocating our electrostatic embedding scheme, but the use of mechanical or MM embedding provides a useful reference for determining the benefit of using electrostatic embedding for a given system.
+Obviously we are advocating our electrostatic embedding scheme, but the use of different embedding schemes provides a useful reference for determining the benefit of using electrostatic embedding for a given system.
 The embedding method can be specified using the `MLMM_EMBEDDING` environment variable, or when launching the server, e.g.: